 Use of estimates.
-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with generally accepted accounting principles in the United States, or GAAP, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates, and such differences could affect the results of operations reported in future periods.

 Cash and cash equivalents.
 We consider all highly liquid investment securities with original or remaining maturities of three months or less at the date of purchase to be cash equivalents.
 We determine the appropriate classification of our cash and cash equivalents at the time of purchase.
 The majority of our cash and cash equivalents are held in financial institutions in Singapore.
-Cash equivalents included \$759 million and \$522 million of time deposits as of October 28, 2012 and October 30, 2011, respectively.
+Cash equivalents included \$659 million and \$759 million of time deposits as of November 3, 2013 and October 28, 2012, respectively.

 Trade accounts receivable, net.
 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 Such accounts receivable have been reduced by an allowance for doubtful accounts, which is our best estimate of the amount of probable credit losses in our existing accounts receivable.
 We determine the allowance based on customer specific experience and the aging of such receivables, among other factors.
-These allowances were \$1 million each as of October 28, 2012 and October 30, 2011.
+These allowances were \$1 million each as of November 3, 2013 and October 28, 2012, respectively.
 Accounts receivable are also recorded net of sales returns and distributor allowances.
 These amounts are recorded when it is both probable and estimable that discounts will be granted or products will be returned.
-Aggregate accounts receivable allowances at October 28, 2012 and October 30, 2011 were \$37 million and \$23 million, respectively.
+Aggregate accounts receivable allowances at November 3, 2013 and October 28, 2012 were \$42 million and \$37 million, respectively.

 Concentrations of credit risk and significant customers.
 Our cash, cash equivalents and accounts receivable are potentially subject to concentration of credit risk.
 Cash and cash equivalents may be redeemable upon demand and are maintained with several financial institutions that management believes are of high credit quality and therefore bear minimal credit risk.
 We seek to mitigate our credit risks by spreading such risks across multiple counterparties and monitoring the risk profile of these counterparties.
-Our accounts receivable are derived from revenue earned from customers located in the U.S. and internationally.
-Credit risk with respect to accounts receivable is largely diversified, due to the large number of entities comprising our customer base and their dispersion across many different industries and geographies.
-We also mitigate collection risks from our customers by performing regular credit evaluations of our customers' financial conditions, and require collateral, such as letters of credit and bank guarantees, in certain circumstances.
+Our accounts receivable are derived from revenue earned from customers located in the

+U.S. and internationally.
+We mitigate collection risks from our customers by performing regular credit evaluations of our customers' financial conditions, and require collateral, such as letters of credit and bank guarantees, in certain circumstances.

-We sell our products through our direct sales force, manufacturers representatives and distributors.
-One customer accounted for 32% of our net accounts receivable balance at October 28, 2012.
-Two customers accounted for 15% and 10%, respectively, of our net accounts receivable balance at October 30, 2011.
+We sell our products through our direct sales force, distributors and manufacturers representatives.
+One direct customer accounted for 26% and 32% of our net accounts receivable balance at November 3, 2013 and October 28, 2012, respectively.

-For the year ended October 28, 2012, one customer represented 17% of our net revenue.
-For the years ended October 30, 2011 and October 31, 2010, no customer represented 10% or more of our net revenue.
+For the fiscal year ended November 3, 2013, one direct customer represented 18% of our net revenue.
+For the fiscal year ended October 28, 2012, one direct customer represented 17% of our net revenue.
+For the fiscal year ended October 30, 2011, no direct customer represented 10% or more of our net revenue.